-- 1. Follow directions to prepare the oven for cleaning. - 2.
-Slide the latch handle to the right as far as it will go.
+- 1. Follow the directions in the Before a Clean Cycle section. - Close the oven door and slide the latch handle to the right as far as it will go.

-Never force the latch handle.
-Forcing the handle will damage the door lock mechanism.
+Never force the door latch handle.
+Forcing the handle may damage the door lock mechanism.